Kathmandu Pokhara Tour

 Pokhara is a beautiful natural treasure.
 It lies in the shadow of the Annapurna mountain range.
 You may take a bus from Kathmandu to Pokhara because it is a popular tourist destination.
 Pokhara is a painted window through which one may glimpse Nepal.
 It is famous for Davis Falls, picturesque lakes, and many old caves.

-But this is not the only thing that can describe Pokhara, as there are many places to explore.
+However, this is not the only way to describe Pokhara, as there are many places to explore.

 We recommend leaving Pokhara’s city limits to explore the peaceful valley.
 Most locations are only 3 to 4 hours away from the busy city.